SolarFramework/SolARUnityPlugin/README.md

 * Click on Unity Editor `Play` button or build the application

-:tips: You can find all of this workflow in video, watch [SolAR Framework Overview](https://solarframework.github.io/) (timecode 2min20).
+:information_source: You can find all of this workflow in video, watch [SolAR Framework Overview](https://solarframework.github.io/) (timecode 2min20).

 ## How build it  with pre-compiled
 * Install [Remaken](https://github.com/b-com-software-basis/remaken) (a meta dependencies management tool).